A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids: Introduction

 \section{Introduction}

-Graph complexes play an essential r\^ole in the understanding of the deformation quantization of various algebraic and geometric structures, the paradigmatic example thereof being the Kontsevich graph complex and its relation to the deformation quantization problem for (finite dimensional) Poisson manifolds \cite{Kontsevich1997}.
+Graph complexes play an essential r\^ole in the understanding of the deformation quantization of various algebraic and geometric structures, the paradigmatic example thereof being the Kontsevich graph complex and its relation to the deformation quantization problem for (finite-dimensional) Poisson manifolds \cite{Kontsevich1997}.
 In particular, the space of Kontsevich quantization maps is acted upon by the pro-unipotent group exponentiating the zeroth cohomology of the Kontsevich graph complex of directed graphs \cite{Dolgushev2011}.
-As shown by T.~Willwacher \cite{Willwacher2015}, the latter is isomorphic to the Grothendieck--Teichm\"{u}ller group $\GRT_1$ -- introduced by V.~Drinfel'd\footnote{Based on a suggestion due to A.~Grothendieck in his {\it Esquisse d'un Programme} \cite{Grothendieck} who proposed to study the combinatorial properties of the absolute Galois group $\text{Gal}(\bar{\mathbb Q}/\mathbb Q)$ via its natural action on the {tower} of Teichm\"uller groupoids.} \cite{Drinfeld1991} in the context of the absolute Galois group $\text{Gal}(\bar{\mathbb Q}/\mathbb Q)$ and the theory of quasi-Hopf algebras -- so that the space of Kontsevich maps\footnote{More precisely, the space of homotopy classes \cite{Dolgushev2007b} of stable \cite{Dolgushev2011} formality morphisms is a $\GRT_1$-torsor.} is a $\GRT_1$-torsor \cite{KontsevichLett.Math.Phys.48:35-721999}.
-Since its inception, the Grothendieck--Teichm\"{u}ller group appeared in a variety of mathematical contexts such as the Kashiwara--Vergne conjecture, multiple zeta values, rational homotopy of the $\mathbf{E}_2$-operad, \etc
+As shown by T.~Willwacher \cite{Willwacher2015}, the latter is isomorphic to the Grothendieck--Teichm\"uller group $\GRT_1$~-- introduced by V.~Drinfeld\footnote{Based on a suggestion due to A.~Grothendieck in his {\it Esquisse d'un Programme} \cite{Grothendieck} who proposed to study the combinatorial properties of the absolute Galois group $\text{Gal}\big(\bar{\mathbb Q}/\mathbb Q\big)$ via its natural action on the {tower} of Teichm\"uller groupoids.} \cite{Drinfeld1991} in the context of the absolute Galois group $\text{Gal}\big(\bar{\mathbb Q}/\mathbb Q\big)$ and the theory of quasi-Hopf algebras~-- so that the space of Kontsevich maps\footnote{More precisely, the space of homotopy classes \cite{Dolgushev2007b} of stable \cite{Dolgushev2011} formality morphisms is a $\GRT_1$-torsor.} is a~$\GRT_1$-torsor \cite{KontsevichLett.Math.Phys.48:35-721999}.
+Since its inception, the Grothendieck--Teichm\"uller group appeared in a variety of mathematical contexts such as the Kashiwara--Vergne conjecture, multiple zeta values, rational homotopy of the $\mathbf{E}_2$-operad, etc.